EAL-IT-Technology/RaspberryFun/design/index.md

 ---
-layout: default
+layout: page
 ---

-# Introduction
+## Introduction

-The introductory project for first semester IT technology is designed to give the student the opportunity to work with the ideas, methods and technology that will be used during the education.
+This introductory project is designed to give the student the opportunity to work with the ideas, methods and technology related to networking and electronics.
-One goal for the project is for the student to know if this education for for them and if so, which specialization that appeals to them.

 The technical goal for the project is to create a robot system, that is able to follow a line or other guides.
-The specific will be decided later.

-# Network overview
+## Network overview

 The main part of the system is the raspberry pi.
 It is a simple ARM-based computer running Linux.